 and if it does not do so the proposed Change Request will be treated as formally withdrawn.

+First Gas will publish any Change Request on OATIS within 3 Business Days of receiving it.

 GIC Consultation

-Following submission of a Change Request in accordance with section 17.9, GIC, following appropriate Gas industry consultation, will provide a written recommendation stating whether or not it supports that Change Request.
-In doing so, the GIC may also recommend any further Code changes or actions by any Party that it considers relevant.
+Following submission of a Change Request in accordance with section 17.9, GIC, after appropriate consultation with the Gas industry, will provide a written recommendation stating whether or not it approves that Change Request.
+In doing so, the GIC may also suggest any further Code changes or actions by any Party that it considers relevant.

-Subject to section 17.12, a Change Request approved by GIC (Recommended Change Request) will become effective on the date specified therein.
+Subject to section 17.14, a Change Request approved by GIC (Recommended Change Request) will become effective on the date specified in the approval.
+A Change Request the GIC does not support will be deemed to have been declined and will lapse.

+Where it approves a Recommended Change Request, First Gas will notify all Interested Parties thereof via OATIS within 2 Business Days, and publish an amended Code on OATIS which shall be effective from the later of the publication date and any effective date set out in the Recommended Change Request.

-First Gas may decline to approve a Final Change Request if:
+First Gas may decline to approve a Recommended Change Request if:

 it considers that the Change Requestor has breached, or that First Gas would otherwise breach its obligation to act as a Reasonable and Prudent Operator; or